circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

-In the following, we discuss that in the case of disagreement, the system generates certificates that can be used to detect evidence.
-If we have the gossip property of certificates (if a correct process sees a certificate then eventually every correct processes sees the same certificate), this ensures that eventually all correct processes will detect evidence.
+In the following, we discuss that in the case of disagreement, the system generates certificates that can be used to produce evidence.
+If we have the gossip property of certificates (if a correct process sees a certificate then eventually every correct processes sees the same certificate), this ensures that eventually all correct processes will produce evidence.

 - In order to decide on a value `commitValue` in a round `commitRound`, a